Kamloops - 600 Kingston Avenue

 • Are you going to be compensating the daycare that is closing down because of this being built?
 Many parents are pulling their children out of this location due to safety concerns.

-DaniellaVas asked over 2 years ago
+DaniellaVas asked about 3 years ago

 Thank you for your inquiry, Daniella.
 BC Housing and CMHA Kamloops are committed to working with the daycares to address concerns that may arise and to be a good neighbour.
 We all want safe neighbourhoods and the safety of shelter guests, staff and the surrounding community is a priority.
 BC Housing, the City of Kamloops and CMHA Kamloops are committed to helping the shelter integrate in a way that supports a safe neighbourhood for everyone.
 It is our hope the daycare will stay open.